Share this

 3. Leading Indicator of Wind Forecast Error

 Live Power tools also serve as a leading indicator of wind forecast error.
 With the rise in renewable penetration, wind has become a dominant force in pricing in many ISOs.
 When wind is forecasted to be low but comes in much higher (or vice versa), it creates a tremendous amount of volatility.
-Live Power helps traders anticipate that volatility.
+Live Power helps you anticipate that volatility.

 The second leading indicator for forecast error is wind farms that turn on but generate less power than anticipated (or none at all) due to self-scheduled curtailments.
-Since wind energy facilities can claim tax credit on every kilowatt-hour of electricity sold for 10 years after a facility is placed into service, when those tax credits expire, financial incentives may cause the farm to run at lower levels when prices drop below a certain point.
-By analyzing historical data, Live Power allows traders to view curtailment activity at various wind farms.
-For example, if a trader sees that a wind farm has a capacity of 200 MW, but is only producing 100 MW even with blustery wind, they’re likely curtailing their output.
-Traders can then combine that knowledge with Yes Energy’s pricing information to discern the cutoff price, and more accurately forecast that wind farm’s future output levels under similar conditions.
+Since wind energy facilities can claim tax credit on every kilowatt-hour of electricity sold for 10 years after a facility comes into service, when those tax credits expire, financial incentives may cause the farm to run at lower levels when prices drop below a certain point.
+By analyzing historical data, Live Power lets you view curtailment activity at various wind farms.

 4. Forecast Generation for the Next Day

-The best way for virtual traders to price their bids is to have a generation forecast for the next day.
-To build that forecast, they need to have a solid set of historical information.
-In one such example, combining Live Power's historical generation data with fuel cost information allows traders to see how much it costs a coal or gas plant to generate power.
-If a trader expects power prices to be greater than that amount, they expect the plant to run, and vice versa.
-They can then use those historical outputs to build a model to predict likely output.
+In one example, combining Live Power's historical generation data with fuel cost information allows you to see how much it costs a coal or gas plant to generate power.
+If you expect power prices to be greater than that amount, you expect the plant to run, and vice versa.
+You can then use those historical outputs to build a model to predict likely output.

-Live Power data from Barney M. Davis and gas prices which could be used to train a model.
+Live Power data from Barney M. Davis and gas prices, which could be used to train a model

-Creating a complex generation forecast takes time and skill; traders without an R or Python programming background can create forecasts based on different scenarios and/or assumptions.
-For example, if a trader is analyzing the relationship between a gas plant and prices at a particular node and has used Live Power historical data to identify full output, 50% output and 0% output, they can then run models at each setpoint to determine price expectations, blending potential outcomes to calculate a final price forecast.
+For example, if you are analyzing the relationship between a gas plant and prices at a particular node and have used Live Power historical data to identify full output, 50% output, and 0% output, you can then run models at each setpoint to determine price expectations, blending potential outcomes to calculate a final price forecast.

 Stay Ahead of Market Moves